liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/02-config-files/02-factory-configurations.markdown

 $$$

-In many cases, configuration files can be used to force a factory configuration scenario, but not all configurations are designed to be used this way.
+In many cases, configuration files can be used to force a factory configuration scenario, but not all configurations can be used this way.
 It's best to stick to the intended use cases.
 Use System Settings as described above to determine if using factory configurations is a good idea.
 If not, stick to the single occurrence mode of configuration (specifying only one configuration file for the service).